Therapy for Dissociation in Texas

 Depersonalization and Derealization:

 Depersonalization and Derealization can happen individually or together.
 Depersonalization is characterized by experiences of feeling detached from your body and/or emotions.
 Some might describe feeling as if they were floating or experiencing tunnel vision or feeling further back in their head.
-Some might be able to notice some of their thoughts, emotions, or details during that time or be able to observe it from a distance or through a fog Derealization is often described as when you may feel like the outside world and those around you aren’t real.
+Some might be able to notice some of their thoughts, emotions, or details during that time, or be able to observe them from a distance or through a fog.
+Derealization is often described as when you may feel like the outside world and those around you aren’t real.

 Dissociative Identity Disorder: